polkadot-developers/polkadot-docs/develop/application-devs/interact/understand-parachain-data.md

 ## Generating Metadata

-To efficiently use the blockchain's networking resources and minimize the transmission data over the network, the metadata schema is encoded using the [SCALE codec library](https://github.com/paritytech/parity-scale-codec?tab=readme-ov-file#parity-scale-codec).
+To efficiently use the blockchain's networking resources and minimize the transmission data over the network, the metadata schema is encoded using the [SCALE codec library](https://github.com/paritytech/parity-scale-codec?tab=readme-ov-file#parity-scale-codec){target=\_blank}.
-This encoding is done automatically through the [`scale-info`](https://docs.rs/scale-info/latest/scale_info/) crate.
+This encoding is done automatically through the [`scale-info`](https://docs.rs/scale-info/latest/scale_info/){target=\_blank}crate.

 At a high level, generating the metadata involves the following steps: